batwicket/phoenix-rest-server/README.md

-This is a simple demonstration of a REST HTTP server with a minimal, supervised, non-persistent Model process.
+phoenix-rest-server is a barebones REST HTTP server
+built using the Elixir Phoenix Framework.
+It uses Erlang OTP to provide a simple, crash-resistant, in-memory Model process which may be helpful to developers just getting started.

 Hopefully it is easy to extend.

-To start your new Phoenix application you have to:
+To start the application:

 1. Install dependencies with `mix deps.get`
 2. Run tests with `mix test`